Top Gummy Supplement Flavors: A Manufacturing Perspective

 • Botanical green/tannic notes

-Citrus, berry, and sour profiles tend to dominate because they’re adaptable across multiple off-note families.
-They give you more room to engineer the taste without sacrificing stability.
+Citrus, berry, and sour dominate.
+They're adaptable across off-note families — more room to engineer taste without sacrificing stability.

 What “top flavor” means in a cGMP manufacturing mindset

-At KorNutra, flavor success is tied to repeatability, documentation, and control.
-A flavor that’s exciting but unstable is a risk to consumer experience and to long-term product consistency.
+At KorNutra, flavor success means repeatability, documentation, and control.
+An exciting but unstable flavor is a risk — to consumer experience and product consistency.

 1) Don't stop at a day-one taste test